sirisian/ecmascript-types/typeprogramming.md

 - **`readonly`, `initial`, `indexSignatures`** exist in the type grammar (readonly fields, `a?: T = []` optional defaults, `[T, U = d]` trailing tuple defaults, index signatures) and merely weren't surfaced.
 The same completion pass adds `rest: boolean` to `FunctionParameterReflection` — a rest parameter is currently indistinguishable from a plain one, which `parameters` (§4.3) needs — and `optional` and `thisType` (to `FunctionParameterReflection` and `FunctionSignatureReflection` respectively), without which optional-parameter builders and `withThisType`/`thisParameterType` (§4.5) have nothing to read or write.
 Construct signatures need no context of their own: the constructor is the method named `'constructor'`, so `Reflect.ClassMethod` returns its overload list and `Reflect.ClassMethodParameter` its parameters, which is how [decorators.md](decorators.md)'s dependency-injection example reads them.
 Without `readonly` in the node, `Readonly`/`Mutable` builders are unwritable and every mapped builder would silently strip the flag — the completeness of this record is exactly what makes builders homomorphic by default (§4.2).
 - Constructed nodes never contain `reference` nodes; cycles in *construction* come from the fixpoint mechanism in §3.4, and `reference` remains what a *reader* sees when walking an already-cyclic type.

 Two small conveniences round this out.
 Type objects get a canonical `toString` (the canonical source form — `String(type 'a' | 'b')` is `"'a' | 'b'"`), because builders throwing authored `TypeError`s need to print types.
-And `Reflect.never` names the empty union (§3.3) so kit code doesn't spell it as a construction.
+And `type never` names the empty union (§3.3) so kit code doesn't spell it as a construction.

 ### 3.2 Relations: identity and assignability